 We all know just how much companies depend on success through their branding.
 In the identities they acknowledge, people take more interest than the names of complete strangers.
-Your personal brand can be a blend of how people look at you in real life, how you are depicted by the mainstream media and the idea that people derive from some online references about you.
+Your personal brand can be a blend of how people look at you in real life, how you are depicted by the mainstream media, and the idea that people derive from some online references about you.
 So how can you create a private brand that will get you noticed?
-Here are some of the ways that you can take to create a brand that would potentially rival your niche masters.
+Here are some of the moves that you can take to create a brand that might potentially rival your niche masters.

 An In-Depth Look at Personal Branding: